NLnetLabs/cascade/doc/manual/source/intro.rst

 Each zone in DNSSEC has a :term:`Zone signing key (ZSK)` set.
 The private portion of this key set key digitally signs each RRset in the zone.
 The the public portion of the set is used to verify the signature.
-You create digital signatures for each RRset using the private ZSK and stores them on your nameserver as RRSIG records.
+You create digital signatures for each RRset using the private ZSK and store them on your nameserver as RRSIG records.

 We now almost have all the puzzle pieces in place for a :term:`Validating